unoplatform/Uno.Themes/doc/cupertino-getting-started.md

 ## Customization

+The following guides require the creation of new `ResourceDictionary` files in your application project.
+For more information on how to define styles and resources in a separate `ResourceDictionary`, refer to the [resource management documentation](xref:Guide.HowTo.Create-Control-Library#moving-the-control-style-in-a-separate-resource-dictionary).

 ### Customize Color Palette

 1. Add a new Resource Dictionary named `CupertinoColorsOverride.xaml` to the application project, for example, under `Styles/Application`.